 Be sure to take your time to create a smooth onboarding process and prepare a plan for the initial training your new employee(s) will receive.
 Assigning a buddy and/or having your new hires “shadow” people in the company can also help them get familiar with their daily responsibilities.

-However, it doesn’t end at a successful onboarding process.
+However, it doesn’t end with a successful onboarding process.
 Make sure to check in with your team to keep them happy and motivated after the initial phase.
-An unhappy customer service team is not going to perform well, leading to more complaints and negative rep for your business.
+An unhappy customer service team is not going to perform well, leading to more complaints and negative reps for your business.

 Support teams are sometimes regarded as an afterthought within companies, even though they perform important work and hold a lot of valuable knowledge about those customers that your business is all about.

 Make sure to include your customer service team in product and strategy meetings and to take their suggestions into account.
 They have a lot to offer.